martin-eden/firmata_protocol/protocol.md

 There are two types of Firmata commands: fixed-length and variable-length.

 Fixed-length command is command byte and fixed number of data bytes.
+Number of data bytes depends of command.

-Variable-length command is stored between `F0` (Sysex.Start) and `F7`
+Variable-length command is embraced between `F0` (Sysex.Start) and `F7`
-(Sysex.End) byte.
+(Sysex.End) bytes.
 Inside there are command byte and a variable number of data bytes.

 ----------------------------------------------------------------------